 COVID-19 Vaccines Help Protect Against Serious COVID Illness and Long COVID

-- Children aged 6 months–4 years need multiple doses of COVID-19 vaccines to be considered “up to date”, including at least 1 dose of updated COVID-19 vaccine.
+- Children aged 6 months–4 years need multiple doses of COVID-19 vaccines to be up to date, including at least 1 dose of updated COVID-19 vaccine.

-Pregnant and Postpartum People – People who are pregnant or recently had a baby are at higher risk for serious complications from COVID-19.
+- People who are pregnant or who recently had a baby are at higher risk for serious complications from COVID-19.
 That is why pregnancy experts recommend COVID-19 vaccination for pregnant and postpartum people (including those who are breastfeeding).
-Learn more about the dangers of COVID-19 to pregnant people and their babies, and why getting vaccinated is the safer choice.

 Paying for the Updated COVID-19 Vaccines